Internet Protocol Television (IPTV) is Changing the Game

 Internet Protocol Television (abbr.
 IPTV) is the method of delivering content to your television over the internet as opposed to via an antenna, radio signals, or cables.
 IPTV uses your home’s own internet signal to bring content to your television through some sort of content delivery system via a set top box or other plug in system.

-Three main groups of IPTV services:
+3 Types of IPTV services:

 - Video on Demand (abbr.
 VOD) relies on the user’s internet connection to deliver the content when and where they want to watch it.
 This might include television shows, movies, or other video content.
 Video on demand puts the viewer in control of their watching habits, including start and stop times.